SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 • Release the blue fuel line cap from the side of the carburetor.
 Keep the seal and screen clean.

 • Release the choke cable from the top of the carburetor.
-Don't drop the screw into the bottom of the outboard.
+Don't drop the cable screw into the bottom of the outboard.

-• Dissemble the fuel pump on the side taking note of the condition and order of the 4 seals.
+• Dissemble the fuel pump on the side, taking note of the condition and order of the 4 seals.
 The fuel pump operates with pulsing air pressure from the crankcase so the seals cannot have holes, must be pliant and installed in the correct order.
 Keep them clean.

 • Remove the float bowl and check for accumulated debris.
 The type of debris and amount of it is a telltale sign of the problem.